Cloud-Based Comprehensive Website Security Solutions

 SiteLock® SMART™ (Secure Malware Alert and Removal Tool) is a technologically advanced product with an acute ability to find and automatically remove malware found on website.

 Mitigate DDoS Attacks

 DDoS attacks are becoming the weapon of choice for hackers today.
-SiteLock provides comprehensive DDoS protection from the most sophisticated forms of DDoS attacks.
+SiteLock provides comprehensive DDoS protection, including the most sophisticated forms of DDoS attacks.

-SiteLock performs web applications scanning to find outdated or vulnerable applications that hackers can utilize to gain access to your website and data.
+SiteLock performs web applications scanning to find outdated or vulnerable applications that hackers can utilise to gain access to your website and data.

 |Malware Scanning||25 Pages||500 Pages||500 Pages||Unlimited|